AFSBn-Benelux takes part in 80-year commemoration of downed WWII B-17 bomber, crew

 |0

-This work, AFSBn-Benelux takes part in 80-year commemoration of downed WWII B-17 bomber, crew [Image 5 of 5], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFSBn-Benelux takes part in 80-year commemoration of downed WWII B-17 bomber, crew, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-AFSBn-Benelux takes part in 80-year commemoration of downed WWII B-17 bomber, crew

 LEAVE A COMMENT